Convergence of expansions in Schr\"odinger and Dirac eigenfunctions, with an application to the R-matrix theory: Convergence theorems

 One recognizes in this formulas the boundary conditions (\ref{cor_bv}).
 Consequently, the sum of the series is continuous if and only if a function to be expanded fulfills the same boundary conditions as the basis functions.

 We demonstrated in this section that the properties of the developments into eigensolutions of first-order differential systems (Theorem \ref{Dirac_th}) and the expansions in the eigenfunctions of the Sturm--Liouville problem are dramatically different.
 This fact, not realized by the originators of the relativistic $R$-matrix method, has far-reaching consequences for the theory.
 Although the assumptions in Corollary \ref{Dirac_cor} are restrictive, i.e. the functions $p,q,t,\rho$, being elements of the matrices appearing in the eigenproblem, are assumed to be continuous with their first derivative, its conclusion still can be applied to expansion (\ref{exp_dir}) at the point $r=\varrho$.
 This can be done, because the boundary conditions are separated and, consequently, the convergence of the eigenfunction expansion at the point $r=\varrho$ is independent of the behaviour at the point $r=0$.
+In fact, one can consider the boundary-value problem (\ref{dir_eig})+(\ref{dir_eig_bc}) on the interval $[\varepsilon,\varrho]$ with the boundary condition $P_{i}^{(\gamma)}(\varepsilon)=0$ and show that the solution at the point $r=\varrho$ remains the same for an arbitrarily small $\varepsilon$.
 Taking this into account, we immediately see that the expansion (\ref{exp_dir}) for $r=\varrho$ does not, in general, converge to the solution of (\ref{dir_rad}).
 It does only if the functions $P_{\gamma}(E,r)$ and $Q_{\gamma}(E,r)$ satisfy the second of the boundary conditions (\ref{dir_eig_bc}).
 This, however, cannot be assumed since this particular condition does not have any physical meaning and is chosen in this way only to obtain the expansion of the $R$-matrix.
 As a result, the commonly used definition of the $R$-matrix contains an error, since in general it holds that

 The way to correct this mistake was found by Szmytkowski and Hinze for a general multichannel case \cite{SzmytkowskiHinze1995,SzmytkowskiHinze1996,Szmytkowski_rev,Szmytkowski1998}.
 They introduced the correction which should by subtracted from the common and faulty expression for the $R$-matrix in order to obtain the correct one.